RococoCoding/RococoCoding/README.md

 - 💬 Ask me about: Vanilla JS.
 If you're new to coding and have questions about basic JS, feel free to ping me.
 I don't know everything JS can do, but I have a solid understanding of how it works in general.

 - 📫 How to reach me: alicetchang // gmail.com

+- Past Projects:
+ [Stacks](https://rocococoding.github.io/stacks/): A library app using vanilla js with search, filter, sort and local save.
+Built a month or two into learning JS.